Technologicat/pydialect/README.md

 ## Pydialect: build languages on Python

-Pydialect makes Python into a language platform, à la Racket.
+Pydialect makes Python into a language platform, à la [Racket](https://racket-lang.org/).
 It provides the plumbing that allows to create, in Python, dialects that compile into Python at import time.
 Pydialect is geared toward creating languages that extend Python and look almost like Python, but extend or modify its syntax and/or semantics.
 Hence *dialects*.

-That said, Pydialect itself is only a lightweight infrastructure hook that makes it convenient to define and use dialects.
+Pydialect itself is only a lightweight infrastructure hook that makes it convenient to define and use dialects.
 To implement the actual semantics for your dialect (which is where all the interesting things happen), you may want to look at [MacroPy](https://github.com/azazel75/macropy).
-Examples can be found in [unpythonic](https://github.com/Technologicat/unpythonic); see especially the macros (comprising about one half of ``unpythonic``).
-On packaging a set of semantics into a Pydialect definition, look at the example dialects included in the Pydialect distribution:
+Examples can be found in [unpythonic](https://github.com/Technologicat/unpythonic); see especially the macros (comprising about one half of the library).

+On packaging a set of semantics into a dialect, look at the example dialects included in the Pydialect distribution:

   - [Lispython: the love child of Python and Scheme](lispython/)
   - [Pytkell: Python with automatic currying and lazy functions](pytkell/)

-### Why?
+### Why dialects?

 An extension to the Python language doesn't need to make it into the Python core, *or even be desirable for inclusion* into the Python core, in order to be useful.